microsoft/azure-schema-operator/README.md

 > Note: The API is expected to change (while adhering to semantic versioning).
 Alpha and Beta resources are generally not recommended for production environments.
 Alpha, Beta, and Stable mean roughly the same for this project as they do for [all Kubernetes features](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#feature-stages).

-Azure Schema Operator project is aimed to manage a schema changes of varios Azure Resources (e.g. Azure SQL, Azure Data Explorer, Azure EventsHub) using declarative approach via Kubernetes resources.
+Azure Schema Operator project is aimed to manage schema changes of various Azure Resources (e.g. Azure SQL, Azure Data Explorer, Azure EventsHub) using declarative approach via Kubernetes resources.

 A developer defines the schema in source location (e.g. configMap) and the operator will make sure to apply it on all the defined clusters.

 ![Schema-Operator flow](docs/images/SchemaOperator.drawio.png)